 Cryptocurrency Support – 4.6

-Formerly known as Toshi, Coinbase Wallet is one of the most secure cryptocurrency wallets within the crypto market, where customers are able to store digital currencies.
+Formerly known as Toshi, the Coinbase Wallet is owned by the international Coinbase exchange and customers are able to safely store BTC & ERC20 tokens.

-Exodus is a desktop client or software wallet that gives users accessibility to not only to store but even exchange blockchain-based assets, since it has a built in exchange.
+Exodus is a desktop client or software wallet that gives users accessibility to not only to store but even exchange blockchain-based assets.